Blind Network Revenue Management and Bandits with Knapsacks under Limited Switches: Introduction

 \section{Introduction}

-We consider two problems, the blind network revenue management (\bnrm) problem (\citealt{besbes2012blind}) and the bandits with knapsacks (\bwk) problem (\citealt{badanidiyuru2013bandits}).
-We start with the blind network revenue management problem.
-A firm (i.e., decision maker) has finite inventory of multiple resources to sell over a finite time horizon.
+In this paper, we consider the classical price-based blind network revenue management (\bnrm) problem (\citealt{besbes2012blind}) and its extension to the bandits with knapsacks (\bwk) problem (\citealt{badanidiyuru2013bandits}).
+In the \bnrm problem, a firm is endowed with some finite inventory of multiple resources to sell over a finite time horizon.
 The starting inventory is unreplenishable and exogenously given.
-The firm can control its sales through sequential decisions on the offered prices , which come from a discrete set of candidates (i.e., actions).
-The firm's objective is to maximize the expected cumulative revenue (collected before exhausting the resources).
+The firm can control its sales through sequential decisions on the prices offered.
+The firm's objective is to maximize its expected cumulative revenue.